ISAITB/docs-itb-ta/source/sessionDashboard/index.rst

 **Close** button closes this popup and returns you to the test step result display.
 Note that clicking on a specific error will open the validated content and automatically focus on the selected error.

 An alternative to viewing the content in this way is to click the **Download** button which will download the content as a file.
-The test bed will determine the most appropriate type for the content and name the downloaded file accordingly (if possible).
+The Test Bed will determine the most appropriate type for the content and name the downloaded file accordingly (if possible).
 In the case of simple texts that are presented inline, you are not presented with the download and view buttons, but rather with a **Copy to clipboard** button that allows you to copy the presented value.